TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-blm-account-or-blob-not-supported.md

 ## **Recommended Steps**

- For successful execution of Lifecycle management policies on the storage account follow the applicable article below
+ For successful execution of Lifecycle Management policies on the storage account refer the issue description above and follow the applicable article below

 ## **Recommended Documents**